Fly Fishing For Trout: 39 Tips For More Trout

 An angler learning to dry fly cast with Mike from Metcalfe School Of Fly Casting.
 The dry fly cast is not a good cast for nymphing.

-But, there are times when you do need to land your fly in a specific spot, like beside a log, or next to the edge of an undercut bank.
+There are times when you will need to land your fly in a specific spot, like beside a log, or next to the edge of an undercut bank.

 So, practice your cast so you will have an accurate cast when you need it.